matt-j-murphy/MIM_Predator_Prey_GameOfLife/README.md

 **Instructions**:
 - Run pred_check_neighbors AND pred_show_stuff first.
+These functions have no outputs, but will be called later.
-- Then, run pred_game_of_life in order to begin the game visualization
+- Then, run pred_game_of_life in order to begin the game visualization :)